Feeling bloated? You’re not alone. Abdominal bloating and gas are among the most common digestive complaints that doctors hear from patients.

 — Be mindful.
 Consider what could be causing your bloating and whether it’s tolerable or it’s time to make changes, Vanderwall says.
 A healthy, higher-fiber diet might be worth the trade-off in occasional bloating, for instance.
 However, she adds, if you believe that eating pace and food quantity are your problem, “this may be an area to explore and opportunity to become a more mindful eater.”

 — See a dietitian.
 “Registered dietitian nutritionists are well-prepared to accompany patients on their food- and nutrition-related journeys, including medical nutritional therapy for abdominal distension or bloating,” Vanderwall says.
+There is even a subspecialty of GI-trained dietitians who have particular expertise in helping people identify and manage digestive symptoms, including bloating.
+The American Gastroenterological Association maintains a national database of GI-trained dietitians on its website.

 — Visit your doctor.
 If bloating and related digestive problems persist, your health care provider may suggest certain tests to rule out medical conditions.
 “Routine labs including testing for H. pylori infection or celiac disease should be considered,” Singh says, and if indicated, your doctor may recommend an abdominal ultrasound or endoscopy to have a look at what’s happening inside your belly.
 In some cases, antibiotics can relieve bloating from bacterial overgrowth.